miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Temple:
 +Restored Yukie as companion to temple and Ming endgame camera shot.
++Gave guards Shin Guntos and removed unusable Ming temple doorknobs.
+Unlocked a temple door for Yukie and secured three others later on.
 Disabled arrow chest spawning and fixed facing Ming while Obfuscated.
-Corrected temple maps start orientation, inspections and a tin can.
+Corrected start orientation, inspections, trap trigger and a tin can.
-Unlocked a temple door for Yukie and secured three others later on.
 Prevented picking of two temple doors and unbarred big temple gate.
 Fixed quest log update and XP gain on reaching Ming's inner sanctum.
 Added missing temple door sound and restored Chang and buddha skins.
-Removed unusable Ming temple doorknobs and gave guards Shin Guntos.
 Reduced slime particle spawning in temple and fixed clipping columns.
-Fixed Ming's sanctum view, teleport timing and a temple map hole.
+Fixed sanctum view, teleport timing, key drop and a temple map hole.

 Endgame:
-+Provided shortcuts to skip most endgame fighting, see walkthrough.
++Provided shortcuts to skip most fighting and locked Skyeline vents.
 +Restored Sheriff conjuring Bat's Communion and added his sword too.
 +Made Ventrue enemies use disciplines and SWAT in armor not biteable.
 +Restored wolf-ending easter egg and a added timer to elevator bomb.
 +Added timed explosion and boss flag for LaCroix's Dominated bomber.
 +Restored Justicar and white SWATs, and cleaned up Nines at ending.
 +Added patch contributors to credits and fixed a taxi ride map hole.
-Corrected a clipping Venture Tower lamp and fixed very passive guard.
+Corrected Venture Tower lamp, a passive guard and made bomb hurt one.
 Added endgame quest logs and improved subtitles for Dominated guard.
 Swapped Ventrues in Tower with females or Toreadors to avoid clones.
 Fixed sliding chute, elevator, portals and a lock in Venture Tower.
-Showed player alive at Anarch ending and put Skelter at Nines' side.
+Showed player alive at Anarch ending and added Damsel and Skelter.
 Made Chunk not attack you if you convinced him during the endgame.
 Repaired bad icons and flickering for upper Venture tower elevator.
 Improved many details in Ming ending and masquerade ending cutscene.
+Removed an icon in Venture Tower and made broken roof accessable.

 Restored Content: